NYPL-Simplified/circulation-docker/README.md

 # circulation-docker
 These are the Docker images for Library Simplified's [Circulation Manager](https://github.com/NYPL-Simplified/circulation_manager).
 They are updated via [pull requests to the `NYPL-Simplified/circulation-docker` GitHub repo](https://github.com/NYPL-Simplified/circulation-docker/pulls).

+# Deprecation note

+The code in this repository has been moved to the [circulation](https://github.com/NYPL-Simplified/circulation/) repository and will no longer be updated.
+However the documentation below is still accurate.
+Once the documentation has been merged with other documentation, this repository wil lbe archived.

 #### Contents:
 - What is the Circulation Manager?
 - Using This Image